Forex Broker Regulation: Understanding FCA, ASIC, CySEC and More

 Key Features:

-- FIFO rule (First In, First Out)
+- FIFO rule (First In, First Out) — you must close your oldest position in a currency pair first

-- No hedging allowed
+- No hedging allowed within the same account

-- Leverage capped at 50:1 (major pairs), 20:1 (minors)
+- Leverage capped at 50:1 for major pairs, 20:1 for minors

-- Detailed reporting and compliance requirements
+- Detailed ongoing reporting and compliance obligations

 Verification: https://www.nfa.futures.org/basicnet/